-It’s the beginning of the new year and after indulging over the holidays, you’re ready to get on track with your health goals.
+It’s the beginning of the new year, and after indulging over the holidays, you’re ready to get on track with your health goals.
 Right?
 Right.
-We’re going to ease you back into your healthy diet and lifestyle with a gentle three day cleanse.
+We’re going to ease you back into your healthy diet and lifestyle with a gentle 3-day cleanse.

-Make lunch your largest meal of the day.
-A warm bowl of kitchari is on the menu all three days during the cleanse.
-Kitchari is a traditional Ayurvedic detox food containing a mixture of rice, beans and spices.
-It’s high in protein, very easy to digest and healing for the digestive tract.
-I recommend using split yellow mung dal beans as they are much more digestible and detoxifying than other beans, like lentils, whole mung beans, etc.
+It’s high in protein, very easy to digest, and healing for the digestive tract.
+I recommend using split yellow moong dal as they are much more digestible and detoxifying than other beans, like whole mung beans and others.

-Aim to drink half your body weight in ounces of plain, filtered water each day to ensure proper hydration and help flush toxins from your system.
+Aim to drink at least half your body weight in ounces of plain, filtered water each day to ensure proper hydration and help flush toxins from your system.
 If you can, sip warm to hot water.
-Warm water softens the intestinal tract, moves the lymph and hydrates the cells much more effectively than cold water.
-To mix it up, you can also drink CCF Tea (recipe below).

-Proper waste elimination is critical to the detoxification progress, so for those of you who are prone to constipation, I recommend being proactive and taking the Ayurvedic herbal remedy called Triphala during the cleanse.
-Take 1000 mg with a glass of water in the evening before bed.
+Proper waste elimination is critical to the detoxification progress, so for those of you prone to constipation, I recommend being proactive and taking the Ayurvedic herbal remedy called Triphala during the cleanse.
+Take 1,000 mg with a glass of water in the evening before bed.

 Although you have the recipes provided for all of your meals, below is the list of foods to avoid during the three days:

-These practices will help to calm your nervous system, quiet your mind, de-stagnate your lymphatic system and increase the benefit of your detox.
+These practices will help to calm your nervous system, quiet your mind, activate your lymphatic system, and increase the benefit of your detox.